 "(1) The cost of those items excluded from the definition of a thing of value which are described in Section 36-25-1(32)b. and which are expended within a 24-hour period on a public official, public employee, and members of his or her respective household in excess of two hundred fifty dollars (\$250) with the name or names of the recipient or recipients and the date of the expenditure.
-An itemized list of each thing of value provided to a public servant and any member of the household of a public servant, including the date the thing of value was provided, a description of the thing of value, its value, the name or names of the recipient or recipients and, in the case of household members, the name of the related public servant.
+An itemized list of each thing of value provided to a public servant and any member of the household of a public servant and, in the case of an elected official, to any family member of the elected official, including the date the thing of value was provided, a description of the thing of value, its value, the name or names of the recipient or recipients and, in the case of household members, the name of the related public servant.